Women and children first: 19th century

 In the opinion of the Board of Trade, it will not be possible to compel the passenger steamers running between England and France to have boats sufficient for the very numerous passengers they often carry.
 They would encumber the decks, and rather add to the danger than detract from it.

 The practice of prioritising women and children gained widespread currency following the actions of soldiers during the sinking of the Royal Navy troopship in 1852 after it struck rocks.
 Captain Robert Salmond RN ordered Colonel Seton to send men to the chain pumps; 60 were directed to this task, 60 more were assigned to the tackles of the lifeboats, and the rest were assembled on the poop deck in order to raise the forward part of the ship.
 The women and children were placed in the ship's cutter, which lay alongside.
 The sinking was memorialized in newspapers and paintings of the time, and in poems such as Rudyard Kipling's 1893 "Soldier an' Sailor Too".

-The loss of the French liner La Bourgogne in 1898, when 199 out of 200 women died, as well as all children, may have added to the emphasis on saving women and children.
+The La Bourgogne disaster in 1898, when 199 out of 200 women died, as well as all children, may have added to the emphasis on saving women and children.
 As the ship began sinking, crewmen took all the available lifeboats for themselves.
 As they were launching the lifeboats, crewmen beat and stabbed passengers who tried to board the boats.
-Newspaper reports of the brutal behavior of the crew sparked outrage in the United States.
+Newspaper accounts of the brutal behavior of the crew sparked outrage around the world.